Using multiple cameras

 image-20250610-121146.png

-• Parallel - Data from identical cameras mounted side by side are merged along the x-direction resulting in a wider image.
+• Parallel - Data from identical cameras mounted side by side are merged across track resulting in a wider image.
 The spectral bands for the cameras are not merged for individual pixels.
 The Parallel mode is used when two or more cameras are needed to cover the whole width of for example a conveyor belt.

 • Separate Files - Separate data is captured for each camera without any merging.
 Tip: you can use Camera segmentation in the analysis tree to target a specific camera.